Skip to content

 schema.execute('invalid json')

-// { issues: [{ code: 'json:invalid_json', ... }] }
+// { issues: [{ code: 'parseJSON:invalid_json', ... }] }

 stringifyJSON(message?)

-Serializes an object to JSON string.
+Serializes a value to JSON string.

 Issue Code: 'stringifyJSON:unserializable'